Civilian Police Assistance Training Team

-The Civilian Police Assistance Training Team or CPATT is a multinational advisory team operating within the US-led coalition in Iraq to rebuild the Iraqi Police.
+The Civilian Police Assistance Training Team or CPATT was a multinational advisory team operating within the US-led coalition in Iraq to rebuild the Iraqi Police.

-Its officially stated mission is 'In partnership with the Iraqi government, the Civilian Police Assistance Training Team (CPATT) assists in the development of the Ministry of Interior, (MoI), and its Forces in order to contribute to the defeat of insurgency and to create a safe and secure Iraq in which the government can establish democratic rule of law.'
+Its officially stated mission was 'In partnership with the Iraqi government, the Civilian Police Assistance Training Team (CPATT) assists in the development of the Ministry of Interior, (MoI), and its Forces in order to contribute to the defeat of insurgency and to create a safe and secure Iraq in which the government can establish democratic rule of law.'

 Organization

-CPATT is commanded by US Major General Michael Jones and is headquartered in the International Zone, Green Zone, in Baghdad.
+CPATT was commanded by US Major General Michael Jones and is headquartered in the International Zone, Green Zone, in Baghdad.
 It is one of three training teams which are part of MNSTC-I Multi-National Security Transition Command.

-CPATT is a subordinate command to the Multi-National Security Transition Command-Iraq (MNSTC-I)that was started by General David Petraeus during the start of the Iraq war.
-In executing its duties, CPATT funnels its funds into its stated mission to man, train, and equip the civil security forces of the Ministry of Interior in Iraq.
+CPATT was a subordinate command to the Multi-National Security Transition Command – Iraq (MNSTC-I) that was started by General David Petraeus during the start of the Iraq war.
+In executing its duties, CPATT funnels its funds to man, train, and equip the civil security forces of the Ministry of Interior in Iraq.
 This includes the Iraqi Police Service, the Department of Border Enforcement, the National Police and additional specialized units.
 The coalition civilian police personnel consist mainly of two groups.
 The International Police Liaison Officers (IPLOs) who are contracted directly through the US Department of State – Bureau for International Narcotics and Law Enforcement Affairs (INL) and the International Police Trainers (IPTs) who are contracted through the US Department of Justice.
 The United Kingdom provides trainers to the Baghdad facilities and the Basrah region.
 Smaller groups of police officers are provided by Italy (Carabinieri), Canada, Denmark and the Czech Republic.